ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Migration Center User's Manual.md

 If either the project recorded in the registration file or the registration of the database connection information fails, all project and database connection registration recorded in the registration file are canceled.

-You can use a name other than "register.xml" as the name of the registration file.
+The user can use a name other than "register.xml" as the name of the registration file.

 ##### Set Migration Options